rlanvin/php-rrule/README.md

 ## Installation

 This is still a work in progress, use at your own risk!
-In particular, HOURLY, MINUTELY and SECONDELY frequencies are not implemented.
+In particular, HOURLY, MINUTELY and SECONDLY frequencies are not implemented.

 The recommended way is to install the lib [through Composer](http://getcomposer.org/).